mathewkw/End-to-End-Machine-Learning-CI-CD-Pipeline-on-AWS/README.md

 6. After finishing the deployment in DEV/QA, CodePipeline awaits for a manual approval
 7. An approver approves or rejects the deployment.
 If rejected the pipeline stops here; If approved it goes to the next stage;
 8. CodePipeline calls CloudFormation to deploy a model into production.
 This time, the endpoint will count with an AutoScaling policy for HA and Elasticity.
-9. Done.

 ### Crisp DM

 <img align="left" src="imgs/crisp.png">

-It is important to mention that the process above was based on an Industry process for Data Mining and Machine Learning called [CRISP-DM](https://en.wikipedia.org/wiki/Cross_Industry_Standard_Process_for_Data_Mining).
+It is important to mention that the process above is based on industry standard process for Data Mining and Machine Learning called [CRISP-DM](https://en.wikipedia.org/wiki/Cross_Industry_Standard_Process_for_Data_Mining).

 CRISP-DM stands for “Cross Industry Standard Process – Data Mining” and is an excellent skeleton to build a data science project around.